wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/configuration.md

 ### GoreplayMiddleware.Goreplay.ExtraArgs

-Specifies arguments for what traffic to capture or any [other extra arguments](https://github.com/buger/goreplay/blob/master/docs/Request-filtering.md) passed to GoReplay.
+This parameter allows you to specify [extra arguments](https://github.com/buger/goreplay/blob/master/docs/Request-filtering.md) to be passed to GoReplay.

-Usage examples:
+Typically, you will use it to define the types of mirrored traffic requiring analysis, such as VLAN, VXLAN.
+For example:

 * For VLAN-wrapped mirrored traffic, provide the following: